 Richmond Parkway provides a direct connection to the Richmond Parkway Transit Center and 11 transit routes stop on the corridor.
 This access to public transit enhances mobility for individuals without cars, as 9% of households near the study corridor do not own vehicles.
-Additionally, express bus service to job centers along the corridor significantly improves access to employment opportunities for low-income residents and Equity Priority Communities.
-Furthermore, the Parkway facilitates access to the Richmond Ferry and BART, further connecting residents to vital regional transportation options and enhancing overall mobility in the area.

-Regional Public Health Effects

-Given the industrial and goods movement uses along Richmond Parkway, diesel PM concentrations near the corridor range from 0.08 to 0.98 tons per year.
+Additionally, express bus service to job centers along the corridor significantly improves access to employment to vital regional transportation options and enhancing overall mobility in the area.
+Regional Public Health Effects Given the industrial and goods movement uses along Richmond Parkway, diesel PM concentrations near the corridor range from 0.08 to 0.98 tons per year.
 This is greater than 78% of communities statewide.
-Exposure to emissions contributes to public health issues, including asthma, cardiovascular disease, cancer, and low birth weight.3 The negative health impacts of these emissions is exacerbated when trucks avoid using the Parkway; the lack of timed signals push trucks to take "cut through" shortcuts through local neighborhoods for more efficient routes.
+Exposure to emissions contributes to public health issues, including asthma, cardiovascular disease, cancer, and low birth weight.
+The negative health impacts of these emissions is exacerbated when trucks avoid using the Parkway; the lack of timed signals push trucks to take "cut through" shortcuts through local neighborhoods for more efficient routes.
 Coordinating signals along the Parkway would dissuade this behavior as well as reduce unsafe speeding rooted in driver frustrations with signals, improving health and safety for the region.